 Buying a used family car is a great way to save money.
 Within a few clicks of a mouse, you have access to thousands of used cars.
-However, how to you separate the good, from the bad, and ensure you buy the right car for you?
+However, how do you separate the good from the bad and ensure you buy the right car for you?

 Our guide will provide you with a road map and reveal some top tips when buying a used family car.